BlueAndi/Pixelix/README.md

 ## Why do I see sometimes values from the LDR in the SensorPlugin, although no LDR is installed?

-The LDR pin is configured as input (ADC) and it seems that the pin is foating, because there is the ext. pull-down missing.
+The LDR pin is configured as input (ADC) and it seems that the pin is floating, because there is the ext. pull-down missing.

 ## How can I use alternative icons?